aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/workbook-conversions/pdf/specify-how-to-cross-string-in-output-pdf-and-image/_index.md

 ---
-title: Specify how to cross string in output PDF and image
+title: Specify how to cross a string in output PDF and image
 type: docs
 weight: 120
 url: /net/specify-how-to-cross-string-in-output-pdf-and-image/